anigrams-productions/sunofes-2021/Game Design/RPG/Gamplay.md

 Whether each action succeeds or fails determines which actions the next character can take.

+Most segment/scenarios have an objective that must be completed before you can move on.

-Each segment/scenario only lasts long enough for all (active) characters to perform at least one action.
+All segment/scenario should last long enough for all (active) characters to perform at least one action.
+Some scenarios, like enemy encounters, may require several rounds of actions to complete the objective.